From laptops to city permits to self-employment taxes, it can often feel like you’re spending more money than you’re making as a small business owner.

 You can also download a copy of this list of free tools so you can cross them off and take notes as you try them.

-If you get stuck and need help choosing and streamlining the programs so they best fit your business and workflows, use this link to schedule a free consultation so we can chat.
+If you get stuck and need help choosing and streamlining the programs so they best fit your business and workflows, schedule a Tackle My Tech Session so we can chat.